love1024/ngx-oneforall/projects/ngx-oneforall-docs/src/app/categories/interceptors/pages/correlation-id/index.md

 The interceptor processes requests in the following order:

-1. **Check platform** — Skip if not in browser (SSR)
-2. **Check context** — If disabled via `HttpContext`, pass through
+1. **Check context** — If disabled via `HttpContext`, pass through
-3. **Check existing header** — If header already present, don't override
+2. **Check existing header** — If header already present, don't override
-4. **Add correlation ID** — Use context ID, or generate a new one
+3. **Add correlation ID** — Use context ID, or generate a new one

-### SSR Handling
+### SSR Support

-The interceptor automatically skips server-side rendering.
-On the server, requests pass through unchanged.
-On the browser, correlation ID is added.
+The interceptor is fully compatible with server-side rendering (SSR) and will add correlation IDs to requests made on the server.

 ### Existing Headers Preserved